gguex/tl_study/README.md

 n_real
 ````

 The matrix `n_real` contains the drawn flow, and the algorithm will estimate it according the embarkment and disembarkment counts.
-To compute the latters, we will need the flow on edges, which can be obtained with the `compute_x_from_n` function (for convenience, this function give 3 outputs, $x_mat, $x_wit and $x_btw, respectively all flows, flows within lines and flows between lines)
+To compute the latters, we will need the flow on edges, which can be obtained with the `compute_x_from_n` function (for convenience, this function gives 3 outputs, $x_mat, $x_wit and $x_btw, respectively all flows, flows within lines and flows between lines)

 ```R
 # Compute the flow on transfer edges